 Even decision makers who see it as a serious science are often reluctant to provide funding: China is eager to establish a reputation as a world leader in science, but SETI research may not produce concrete results for years.
 Or maybe never.

-SETI research, for now, is a sideline.
-Zhang receives no financial support and manages his projects from his home office along with two of his assistants.
-In these 17,5 hours that the authorities have granted him to FAST he dreams of making the discoveries that will convince officials to support his work in the future.
+SETI research is a secondary activity for now.
+Zhang receives no financial support and manages his projects from his home office together with two of his assistants.
+In these 17,5 hours that the authorities have given him at FAST he dreams of making discoveries that will convince officials to support his work in the future.

 Zhang is not alone, however

 The lack of support for SETI is not unique to China.
-In the US, Congress has repeatedly cut funding for NASA's SETI project, with the senator Richard Bryan who, in a 90s speech, labeled the program a hunt for "little green friends".
+In the US, Congress has repeatedly cut funding for NASA's SETI project, with the senator Richard Bryan who, during a speech in the 90s, labeled the program a hunt for “little green friends.”

-Berkeley is one of the few American institutions that still focuses on SETI, relying on private funding from an initiative called Breakthrough Listen signed by the Russian-Israeli billionaire Yuri Milner.
+Berkeley is one of the few American institutions that still focuses on SETI, relying on private funding from an initiative called Breakthrough Listen underwritten by the Russian-Israeli billionaire Yuri Milner.

 It's hard to get funding for things that don't pay off in a few years.
 In astronomy, of course, people think on a very long time scale, but most people don't.